michibo/sprpwr/README.md

-sprpwr: A C++11 header-only multivariate power series library
+sprpwr: A C++11 multivariate power series library
 ===========================================================

 The sprpwr power series library can be used to expand multivariate power series.